SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

 # External Integrations: Splunk

-Sekoia is providing an app for Splunk to detect threats in your logs based on our feed.
+Sekoia is providing an application for Splunk to detect threats in your logs based on Sekoia.io CTI feed.

-## Objective
-Collect Sekoia.io CTI feed in an existing Splunk instance self-managed, for any operational purpose such as CTI aggregation, dissemination, hunting...

 ## Prerequisites:

 - An operational Splunk Enterprise instance with administrator privileges
 - An active Sekoia.io license with access to the CTI
-- An access to Sekoia.io User Center with the permissions to create an API key with [CTI permissions](https://docs.sekoia.io/getting_started/Permissions/#cti-permissions)
+- An access to Sekoia.io User Center with the permissions to [create an API key](https://docs.sekoia.io/getting_started/manage_api_keys/) with [CTI permissions](https://docs.sekoia.io/getting_started/Permissions/#cti-permissions) <a name="api_key"></a>

 ## 1. Connect to Splunk